Table tennis racket

-A table tennis racket (also known as a "paddle" or "bat") is used by table tennis players.
+A table tennis racket is used by table tennis players.
 It is usually made from laminated wood covered with rubber on one or two sides depending on the player's grip.
 Unlike a conventional "racket", it does not include strings strung across an open frame.
+Table tennis rackets come in various types, including All-Wood Racket, Carbon Fiber Racket, and hundreds of different types of table tennis rackets with different combinations of materials, structures, and brands.
+The differences among different types of table tennis rackets are often based on control, spin, speed, and power.
+Players should choose their racket based on their playing style, skill level, and personal preferences.
 Though the official ITTF term is "racket", the US generally uses the term "paddle", while Europe and Asia use the term "bat".